RandallPittmanOrSt/netcdf4-python-stubs/README.md

 # netCDF4-python-stubs

-This is a stub package for netCDF4-python
+This is a type stub package for the nPython netCDF4 package
 \[[GH](https://github.com/Unidata/netcdf4-python)\]
 \[[PyPI](https://pypi.org/project/netCDF4/)\].
 The Unidata team is welcome to merge this into netCDF4-python if and when they see fit.